 It has to do with expectations which I have covered a lot in previous articles and videos.

-When you and I shop for business or personal items or services, there are two factors that determine whether that experience is a positive one, or a lousy, unsatisfying one.
+When you and I shop for business or personal items or services, two factors determine whether that experience is a positive one, or a lousy, unsatisfying one.

 Those two factors are the positive aspects of: